bwvisu/bwvisu.github.io/technical-docs/technical-docs.md

 The bwVisu backend cluster can in principle be any regular HPC cluster. bwVisu has been designed to be minimally invasive and imposes very few requirements on the cluster.
 See [here](backend.md) for a detailed description on how to tell the middleware how to talk to an existing cluster, and which prerequisites must be met.

 ## Applications

+# Deploying bwVisu

+In order to deploy bwVisu on your own infrastructure, you need to install the components of the software stack:

+## Webfrontend
+## Middleware

+Make sure the backend meets all requirements as described [here](backend.md).
+See `deployment/provision-middleware.py` in the middleware software repository to see instructions for an example middleware deployment.
+Make sure to set the variables in `settings.json` for your etcd password and middleware authentication secret.
+Finally, adapt your middleware configuration file to your setup.
+More information on this configuration file can again be found [here](backend.md).

+## Applications